pnavaro/Numkin2022/README.md

 an adaptability to GPU devices.
 I have been trying for a few years to offer these tests in the Julia Vlasov GitHub organization.
-In this talk I will show you some examples of Julia in an HPC oriented context with also some interesting packages like Gridap.jl, Trixi.jl, PencilArrays.jl, PartitionedArrays.jl, DistributedSparseGrids.jl, ParallelStencil.jl...  that can considerably speed up the time for computations but also the development time.
+In this talk I will show you some examples of Julia in an HPC oriented context with also some interesting packages like PencilArrays.jl and ParallelStencil.jl that can considerably speed up the time for computations but also the development time.
 The first feedback we have with young researchers is extremely positive as it is an attractive language with an easy to learn syntax.